Study uncovers three conversational styles when discussing donor conception with children

 Without knowing families’ disclosure histories, we can’t tell whether Group 3’s more rigid, factual style shows the limitations of accurate language or simply the awkwardness of talking about this for the first time.
 Research shows different-sex couples (who made up most of Group 3) typically tell their children later than other family types.
 These conversations may have been less elaborative not because parents used factual terms, but because they were navigating their first disclosure conversation with understandable nervousness.

-Applications: Parents can benefit from understanding that origin storytelling is an ongoing, co-constructed process rather than a single disclosure event.
+Applications: Parents might benefit from understanding that origin storytelling is an ongoing, co-constructed process rather than a single disclosure event.
 Mental health professionals can help parents develop skills in elaborative reminiscing, including asking open-ended questions, following children’s leads, scaffolding thinking, and creating space for emotional discussion.

 Lead Author: Javiera Navarro-Marshall is affiliated with Universidad Alberto Hurtado in Santiago, Chile.
 Her work focuses on family conversational processes, donor conception, and identity development in donor-conceived children.
-She is a mother through donor conception.
+She is a parent through donor conception.

 Related Posts